 Hurt in a Truck Accident?
 Call Bailey, Javins & Carter Today

 Even with all of these regulations, unsafe trucks and truck drivers still cause truck accidents every day.
 You may be entitled to compensation if you’ve been injured in a truck collision.
-Call us at 800-497-0234 or send us a message online to discuss your Atlanta truck accident.
+Call us at 800-497-0234 or send us a message to discuss your Atlanta truck accident.